 Master's Degree Programs in Quality Control

 Master's degree programs in quality control are available as general management programs and as specialized regulatory programs.
 Graduate students enrolled in a quality control program develop critical-thinking and research skills and learn industry standards in quality assurance.
+Students in both types of degree programs need to have a bachelor's degree with a background in technology and quality control.

 Master of Science in Quality Assurance